NicolasWebDeveloper/cookieclicker/README.md

 # cookieclicker
-Simple Cookiclicker with cookie Object.
+Simple Cookieclicker with cookie Object.
 Just made this to practice.